erlang/erlang.github.io/_posts/2021-08-03-scalable-ets-counters.md

-A shared [Erlang Term Storage (ETS)](https://erlang.org/doc/man/ets.html) table is often an excellent place to store data that that is updated and read from multiple Erlang processes frequently.
+A shared [Erlang Term Storage (ETS)](https://erlang.org/doc/man/ets.html) table is often an excellent place to store data that is updated and read from multiple Erlang processes frequently.
 ETS provides key-value stores to Erlang processes.
 When the [write_concurrency](https://erlang.org/doc/man/ets.html#new-2) option